g0v-data/g0v-hackmd-archive/notes/NlzvLbx3Rb-1Gvi7AIOPlQ.md

 **Features:**

 * With the introduction of permanent connections in HTTP/1.1, overhead was reduced by enabling the transmission of numerous requests and responses over a single connection.
 The [Host header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Host) also permits virtual hosting, which allows several websites to be served on a single server.
-[Chunked Transfer-Encoding](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Transfer-Encoding) facilitates data transfer in segments, which is advantageous for streaming or transmitting big files with erratic durations.
+[Chunked transfer encoding](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Transfer-Encoding) facilitates data transfer in segments, which is advantageous for streaming or transmitting big files with erratic durations.

 **Strengths:**

-* Significant improvements were introduced with HTTP/1.1, such as Chunked transfer-Encoding for flexible data transport, the Host header for virtual hosting, and persistent connections for lower overhead.
+* Significant improvements were introduced with HTTP/1.1, such as Chunked transfer encoding for flexible data transport, the Host header for virtual hosting, and persistent connections for lower overhead.
 Backward compatibility, permanent connections that lower latency, and broad support from web servers, clients, and proxies are its main strengths.

 **Limitations:**